The Assynt Foundation

 The Assynt Foundation was set up as a community body to manage the estates, which are a beautiful area of hills, mountains and lochs, in the parish of Assynt.
 They include the iconic mountains Suilven, Canisp, Cul Mor and Cul Beag.
 There is also a beautiful old hunting lodge, Glencanip Lodge, which the Assynt Foundation are renting out for group self-catering holidays.

-Nigel Goldie (Vice Chair)
+Director: Nigel Goldie

 Key Aims of Assynt Foundation

 Create opportunities for local people to live and work on the land.

 Encourage and support the entrepreneurial ambitions of local people.

 Get people back on the land by creating crofts/smallholdings at Ledbeg, Crocaneach and Drumrunie Junction.

 Create employment around innovative approaches to deer stalking.